hackclub/hackclub/workshops/konami_code/README.md

 const secretDiv = document.querySelector('.secret-div');
 ```

-**Explanation:** We linked the `<h1>` and also the `secret-div` tags to the two variables `text` and `secretDiv` respectively.
+**Explanation:** We linked the `<h1>` and also the `secret-div` to the two variables `text` and `secretDiv` respectively using `const`.

 **What is `querySelector()`?** The `querySelector()` method returns the first element that matches a specified CSS class(s) in the document.

 Learn more about [query selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).

 Now we will declare two arrays.
-The first array will contain the keys pressed by the user and the second array will contain the keys which will be the Konami Code.
+The first array will contain all the keys pressed by the user and the second array will contain the keys which will be the Konami Code.

 ```js
 const keys = [];